witnet/documentation/docs/protocol/data-requests/examples.md

 ### Tally stage

-The following tally script is quite generic but should work for most cases in which we are trying to build consensus on `Integer` or `Float` data points.
+The following tally script is quite generic but should work for most cases where we are trying to build consensus on `Integer` or `Float` data points.

 ```ts tab="Javascript"